Aider-AI/aider/aider/website/docs/scripting.md

 ```

 {: .note }
-The scripting API is not officially supported or documented and may
+The python scripting API is not officially supported or documented,
-change without warning.
+and could change in future releases without providing backwards compatibility.